MohdSaifulM/django-xkcd/README.md

 - Fork and clone this repository

 ## Objective
-- Practice setting up the Django Framework with an API
+- Practice setting up the Django Framework

 ## Task
 - Generate a simple page that when a user clicks a button, a random XKCD comic will be generated